 gives you access to over 3 million books from the collections of participating libraries.
 If you check the Catalogue for a book and it’s out on loan or we don’t have a copy of it, click the BONUS+ symbol to see if it’s available at another library.
 If it is listed in the BONUS+ Catalogue, you can request for it to be delivered to UTS for you to borrow.
 Allow a week for a book to arrive at UTS, you will be notified by email when it is ready to be collected.

 You can return items you have borrowed through the Library return chutes or return bins on campus.

-Reserve loans must be returned to the Loans Desk in the Campus Library from where they were borrowed.
+Reserve loans must be returned to the Loans Desk.

 - in the foyer on the left as you enter the City Campus Library

 - outside the City Campus Library to the left of the front doors (available 24 hours)